thessjacob/kafka-role/README.md

 Both Kafka version and Java version can be updated by downloading new tarballs and placing them in the files folder.
 The version variables should then be updated in kafka/vars/main/vars.yml.

-Worth noting is that the jdk tarball should be abbreviated to just "jdk-<version #>.tgz" to keep directories cleaner.
+Worth noting is that the jdk tarball should be abbreviated to just "openjdk-<version #>.tgz" to keep directories cleaner.

 ## License